-We currently operate with two separate community approved building and site millages one being .5 and the other 1.5 mils.
-The total projected revenue of both is approximately \$1,017,235 for fiscal year 2018-2019.
+We currently operate with two separate community approved building and site millages with a levies of .5 and 1.5 mils.
+The total projected revenue of both is approximately \$1,017,235 for fiscal year 2019-2020.
 The first collection of the additional millage was in the spring of 2016 which was from the winter tax collection of 2015.
-The last collection of the additional millage will be in the spring of 2020.
-Based on our five year plan these funds are allocated to address our site improvement needs with the summer of 2019 focusing on improvements at our elementary building with a budget of \$875,000.
+The last collection of the additional millage will be the spring of 2020.
+Our community has just passed an additional 5 year 2.0 mill levy which will have its first collection in December of 2020.
+The district has updated our 5 year facilities plan which includes the use of these funds in conjunction with our recently passed bond proposal.